openframeworks/ofSite/_documentation/types/ofColor_.markdown

 _inlined_description: _

 Set the color using HSB components.
+Parameters:
+hue A hue value to set in the range of 0 - limit(). saturation A saturation value to set in the range of 0 - limit(). brightness A brightness value to set in the range of 0 - limit(). alpha An alpha value to set in the range of 0 - limit().